 Instructions

-- Grease a 9 inch bread pan with butter.
+- Grease a 9 inch bread pan with butter, or create a parchment sling and spray with cooking spray.
+(Full directions in the notes).
 Preheat the oven to 350 degrees.

 - In a large mixing bowl, combine the melted butter, brown sugar, and white sugar.
 Whisk together until smooth, creamy, and no brown sugar lumps remain.